8th April 2020

 Our building may be closed for the time being, but our hearts are open to worship and outreach as we share the Love of Christ differently.
 May we discover God’s blessing as we live in the strange and often disconcerting ways which we are experiencing just now.

-Mass will continue to be celebrated at 9.30am every day in Church and prayers said for all who live or work in this parish of Christ the Saviour, for all on whom we rely for our daily needs, for all who are anxious or fearful, for those affected by Coronavirus and for the ongoing life of our parish, congregation, nation and world.
-You may hear the bell ringing; please take that as a sign that the Church is alive and active and God’s love is always present.
+The invitation is still offered.
+I have been saying Mass every day at 9.30am here in The Clergy House for all who live or work in this parish of Christ the Saviour, for the children staff and parents at Christ the Saviour School for all on whom we rely for our daily needs, for all who are anxious or fearful, for those affected by the Coronavirus and for the ongoing life of our parish, congregation, nation and world.

-- A group of parishioners will make regular phone calls to members of the community who live alone.
-Please advise us of anyone you know who may appreciate a call, by sending an email to www.christthesaviour.com or firstname.lastname@example.org
+We continue to reach out to members of the community who are isolated.
+Please advise us of people whom you are aware who would appreciate our calls by sending an email to firstname.lastname@example.org.

 With my love and prayers,